 DAY 1 | THE CRUISE STARTS: FLOATING VILLAGE & FINE DINING

-We started the experience with pick-up from our hotel in Hanoi.
+The experience started with pick-up from our hotel in Hanoi.
 Transportation to and from Halong is optional – guests can choose to go on their own, or opt for transportation by a luxury van, that was truly comfortable with leather seats.
-The journey used to take a 3-4 hours, but now thanks to a new highway, the journey is reduced to a couple of hours.

 Once we arrived to the pier, we were welcomed into a beautiful lounge where we had a welcome drink and canapes.
 The cruise manager, Sam, came to introduce himself, gave us the key to our room, and made sure we didn’t have any special dietary needs.

 Great thing he did, as we realized that quite a few dishes in the menu were spicy.
 We are not used to the level of spiciness that’s common in Southeast Asia, so he made a note to the chef for our meals to be non spicy.
-We were very impressed that our waitress at the restaurant always made sure that our food wasn’t spicy – it’s a very personalized level of attention.

 We also could choose the fragrance to burn in our room, and this is what I mean when I say that Au Co is a truly luxury cruise.
 For us, it’s the attention to the details that really make an experience stand apart, and we experienced this from start to finish on our cruise boat.